kevinveenbirkenbach/cymais/roles/gen-hunspell/README.md

 # Hunspell

 ## Overview
-This README accompanies the Hunspell Playbook, located within the `cymais` repository.
+This README accompanies the Hunspell Playbook, located within the `infinito` repository.
 The playbook is focused on installing Hunspell, a widely-used spell checker, along with various language packages to enhance its functionality.

 ## Playbook Contents
 The `main.yml` file in the `hunspell` role includes two primary tasks: